As in Celastrus, the seed is enclosed in a colorful aril (red or orange); the color of the capsule is pink, or red to purple in our species.

 2. Plant an erect bushy shrub or small tree; flowers 4-merous; fruit distinctly 4-lobed but nearly or quite smooth, red to purple when ripe; leaf blades pubescent or glabrous beneath, acute to short-acuminate.

-3. Leaf blades finely pubescent over entire lower surface; petals dark purple, usually numerous in inflorescence; native species of rich forests.
+3. Leaf blades finely pubescent over entire lower surface; petals dark purple; native species of rich forests.

 3. Leaf blades glabrous beneath; petals yellow-green; uncommon escape along roadsides, fencerows and in disturbed forests and thickets.

 4. Leaves with petioles 1.5–3.5 mm long; branches often with broad corky wings.

 4. Leaves with petioles 4–22 mm long; branches with corky wings absent or narrow.

 5. Larger leaves with blades 5–8 (–10) cm long (only ca. 3-7 cm when plants are in bloom); anthers yellow.